b-charles/pigs/ioc/README.md

     }
 }
 ```
 Recording a component doesn't inject it (not yet).
 It is only recorded as a not yet initialized component.
 As you can see, the function `Put` returns an error if something bad had happened (e.g. a component with the same main name is already registered).
+Aliases can be defined with strings, or with one or several weird functions, as explained in [Definition and Naming](#definition-and-naming).

-You can also use the function `ioc.Put` to record the component and let the framework to choose the main name, again built with the the method `String` of `reflect.Type` like the injection default name.
+You can also use the function `ioc.Put` to record the component and let the framework to choose the main name (again, see [Definition and Naming](#definition-and-naming)):
 ```go
 type DemoComponent struct { ... }